 PR.
 Real estate suffers the maximum damage during such disasters.
 What precautionary measures do you think the sector needs to take?

 OP.
-This is very important issue, because ultimately it is the real estate sector which has to take the preventive measures.
-Earthquake cannot be predicted but you can certainly minimise the damage.
+This is a very important issue because ultimately it is the real estate sector that has to take preventive measures.
+An earthquake cannot be predicted but you can certainly minimise the damage.
 You can minimise the effects of an earthquake.
 The first is the land-use policy, which is very important.
-Which are the areas which are more vulnerable, which are the core areas which are likely to have earthquake of such kind, you have to identify.
-You have go for hazard-zoning, you have to go for assessment of such buildings, assessment of such areas.
-Then after that, you need to have a policy in place where the real estate sector can play a very significant and positive role, because in earthquakes you have structural and nonstructural dimensions.
+Which are the areas which are more vulnerable, which are the core areas which are likely to have earthquakes of such kind, you have to identify.
+You have gone for hazard-zoning, you have to go for assessment of such buildings, assessment of such areas.
+Then after that, you need to have a policy in place where the real estate sector can play a very significant and positive role because in earthquakes you have structural and nonstructural dimensions.
 While the structural dimensions keep you telling that you need to observe the National Building Code, there has to be strict monitoring of this.

-In Nepal we saw that all those buildings which were weak in character, which were weak in structure, they collapsed.
-Three kinds of patterns I saw there – one is the entire structure falling in a pancake fashion where the layers fell-off to another layer, then there were buildings which collapsed in a tilted form, they tilted and fell on to the other building.
+In Nepal, we saw that all those buildings which were weak in character, which were weak in structure, collapsed.
+Three kinds of patterns I saw there – one is the entire structure falling in a pancake fashion where the layers fell off to another layer, then there were buildings which collapsed in a tilted form, they tilted and fell on to the other building.
 The third was where there was a ‘V’-shaped deformation where the roofs were not so strong and there were cracks within the roofs.
-So the middle of the roof cracked, fell because of that and formed a V-shaped structure.
+So the middle of the roof cracked fell because of that and formed a V-shaped structure.

-So, the real estate has to play a very important role.
-They have to see what kind of structures they have to be build, whether the structures
+So, real estate has to play a very important role.
+They have to see what kind of structures they have to be built, whether the structures

 PR.
 But doesn’t the Government also need to ensure proper monitoring of the guidelines?

 OP.
 Absolutely!
 The Government has an even bigger role to play and it is doing its best.
 Various guidelines have been issued by the NOMA.
-Even at the Government of lndia level, there have been laws.
-There have been rules and regulations not only for the real estate, but for all the industries.
+Even at the Government of India level, there have been laws.
+There have been rules and regulations not only for real estate but for all industries.
 For example chemical industry – we have the problem of CBRN (Chemical Biological Nuclear Energy).
-Lot of damage is done through gas leakage.
+A lot of damage is done through gas leakage.

 We had the Bhopal gas tragedy way back in 1984.

 Similarly, you have the possibility of CBRN emergencies also.
-Not only earthquake, not only flood, you have all these kinds of disasters which can take place in a huge country like India
+Not only earthquake, not only flood, but you also have all these kinds of disasters which can take place in a huge country like India

-India is very vulnerable from all disasters.
-You have almost 58 per cent land mass vulnerable to earthquakes,you have so many million
+India is very vulnerable to all disasters.
+You have almost 58 percent land mass vulnerable to earthquakes,you have so many million

 OP.
-Certainly it will be beneficial.
+Certainly, it will be beneficial.
 Because, the countries like Nepal, Bhutan, or Sri Lanka to some extent have to enhance their capacity-building.
-India has also to enhance its capacity-building in terms of tackling the natural and man made disasters.
+India has also to enhance its capacity-building in terms of tackling natural and man-made disasters.

 Recently we had a meeting in Indonesia, which was conducted by the Saarc Development Disaster Management Council (SDMC), where I was the representative of the Government of India along with Secretary, NDMA.
-There was a provision, just like the Asian countries have regional response center in Indonesia, similarly we need to have a regional response centre in Delhi where we can have not only the resources for all the eight countries, but also we should have the mechanism
+There was a provision, just like the Asian countries have the regional response center in Indonesia, similarly, we need to have a regional response centre in Delhi where we can have not only the resources for all the eight countries but also we should have the mechanism

 We can cooperate which each other so far as the training is concerned, we can train them.

-Say for example, NDRF can train personnel from Pakistan, Nepal, Bhutan, and Maldives.
-All these countries require lot of training to tackle natural man made disasters, and India is in a position to train these people and thereby we can have a regional, a bilateral cooperation, so far as disaster management is concerned.
+Say, for example, NDRF can train personnel from Pakistan, Nepal, Bhutan, and the Maldives.
+All these countries require a lot of training to tackle natural man-made disasters, and India is in a position to train these people and thereby we can have regional, bilateral cooperation, so far as disaster management is concerned.

-Disaster is something which is world wide.
-In India, we are losing almost $9.8 billion per year on an average, out of which $7 billion is because of floods.
+Disaster is something that is worldwide.
+In India, we are losing almost $9.8 billion per year on average, out of which $7 billion is because of floods.
 So, we need to tackle these, because disaster is linked to development.
 Disaster cannot be treated in isolation, and that is why we talk about sustainable development which can only be achieved, when you can talk of, and link disaster with development.
 So these two should go together

 Not only that, even the states have to strengthen their own institutional mechanism.
 All the states need to develop their own state disaster response force.
 Many states have done it but some are lagging behind.
 They need to create their own force because NDRF cannot be the first responder.
 Only the society or the community has to be the first responder.
 Even in Nepal, we reached within six hours, not six minutes, even the police and the paramilitary forces of Nepal have to be dependent on the community they serve, so the community is always the first responder.